syncfusion-content/blazor-docs/README.md

 ## FrontMatter / (Title and description):

-All the md files in the documentation must contain the frontmatter.
-Front matter must be given with following fields.
+All the md files in the documentation must contain the FrontMatter.
+FrontMatter must be given with following fields.

 ```
 ---